Domestic Violence Volunteers

 Help grieving children, teens, and their families through Pillars Community Health’s Buddy’s Place program.
 You could help as a greeter or group facilitator or with child care.
 Programs take place on Monday and Tuesday evenings so it is important for volunteers to have availability at those times.
 Volunteers must also complete training to participate.
 Trainings happen throughout the year; stay tuned to our calendar for available trainings, or click below to fill out the volunteer form to denote your interest.

-Click below to learn about volunteering at our largest annual fundraising event, The Ball.
+Click below to learn about volunteering at upcoming special events.

 Once you complete the form, Pillars Community Health will be in touch to let you know if there is a match between your skills/preferences and current volunteer needs.
 Some volunteer positions require formal background checks.